 The Utility Knife

-An in-between size, therefore lacking a specific role it is a smaller version of a chef’s knife and useful if you’re daunted by wielding a heavier blade.
-Handy for chopping smaller batches of food.
+An in-between size, therefore lacking a specific role, the utility knife is a smaller version of a chef’s knife and useful if you’re daunted by wielding a heavier blade.
+Handy for chopping smaller batches of food or if you need to segment an orange for my blood oranges in spiced caramel recipe.

 The Pairing/Vegetable Knife